-Mouth sores can occur with certain types of chemotherapy drugs.
+Mouth sores can occur with certain types of chemotherapy drugs and cancer treatments.
 Because chemotherapy kills rapidly dividing cancer cells, it also destroys other rapidly dividing normal cells, such as the cells that line your mouth, throat, esophagus (food pipe), stomach, and intestine.
-Patients who are receiving radiation along with chemotherapy, (for example: people with head and neck cancer), are at a greater risk of developing mouth sores.
+Patients who are receiving radiation along with chemotherapy, (for example people with head and neck cancer), are at a greater risk of developing mouth sores.

-- Rinse your mouth with the following solution every 3 hours during the day
+- Rinse your mouth with the following solution every three hours during the day

 - 1/4 tsp. baking soda